RafqaHaddad1/DesignPatterns/README.md

 ### D. Prototype

 ---------------------------------------
-Certainly!

 The **Prototype Pattern** is a creational design pattern that allows you to copy existing objects without making your code dependent on their classes.
 Instead of building a new object from scratch, you create a copy of an existing object (the prototype) that serves as a blueprint and can be customized as needed.
 Let's break down the key points:

  **Purpose**:
    - The Prototype pattern solves the problem of creating exact copies of objects by delegating the cloning process to the objects themselves.